Cath127/mp1-new-york/README.md

 ### Skeleton

 * Wireframes were created using Balsamic.
+The final website isn't exactly the same as the wireframe as my mentor suggested moving the
+  Tips section to the end which I agreed looked better.
+Also minimal text was added to the gallery photographs.
 As it is a scrolling website only one wireframe is needed for each device size.

   ![canva-wireframe](https://github.com/Cath127/mp1-new-york/assets/153606011/b34dea91-1f20-46dd-88e5-00ce463f6065)